 Today we’re excited to share new advancements in our VxRail hardware and software and ask you to reimagine how a simplified operational model, seamless technology integration and agility, and transformational storage flexibility can help you rapidly and confidently modernize your IT environments.

 VxRail HCI System Software continues to be our biggest differentiator driving more value for VMware HCI environments.
 It is the one-stop shop for automation, orchestration, and management of your entire VxRail environment.
-Dell EMC hass made several improvements to put more functionality into the hands of users as well as curate, simplify, and automate the overall experience.
+Dell Technologies has made several improvements to put more functionality into the hands of users as well as curate, simplify, and automate the overall experience.

 Our next generation PowerEdge servers were launched in March.
 The seamless integration of PowerEdge and the ability to run multiple generations of nodes side by side has long been a cornerstone of VxRail value.
 Users do not have to rip and replace clusters or perform the integration and validation to take advantage of new technology because Dell Technologies has already done it for them with over 100 dedicated test engineers and 25,000 hours of lab testing per release.
 We will be publishing a complete technical review of next generation PowerEdge on VxRail, until then, here are a few highlights: